hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 	+ Who drafts the real estate contract?
 The answer is different in downstate New York and upstate New York.
 	+ Lease forms often contain unenforceable clauses but many people use them anyway. <!-- Kuklin -->
 	+ <a id="re-mortgage-death-acceleration"></a>[[re-mortgage-death-acceleration|Testamentary disposition of real property to strangers & due on sale clause.]]
-	+ <a id="re-life-estate-lpoap"></a>It is possible for a grantor to reserve both a life estate and a limited power of appointment in a deed, but it can cause title problems.
+	+ <a id="re-life-estate-poapl"></a>It is possible for a grantor to reserve both a life estate and a limited power of appointment in a deed, but it can cause title problems.
++ <a id="poap-def"></a>What is the definition of a "limited power of appointment"?
+The definitions of "power of appointment" are different under federal law and New York law.
++ Medicaid planning
 	+ Medicaid is intended to help the poor, but it is also for middle class New Yorkers.
+	+ <a id="medicaid-poapl"></a>When does using a limited power of appointment make sense in Medicaid planning?
 + Trusts
 	+ A retained power to change remainder beneficiaries is a limited power of attorney under New York law but isn't a limited power of attorney under federal estate and gift tax law.
 	+ You can revoke your irrevocable trust if you can get the beneficiaries to agree -- EPTL 7-1.9.